mgrman/CodeFirstApi/readme.md

 # Supported attributes

+In projects that reference the CodeFirstApi.Generator project, you can use the following attributes.
+Reference CodeFirstApi.Core project to get the attributes.

 - GenerateHttpClients
   - Assembly attribute, generates the clients for the services, to be used in Client project.
 - GenerateHttpControllers